HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      ]
 ```

-The `sort` action element supports sorting by either string or numeric types, depending on the type of the first sorted data obtained from the array.
+`sort` action element supports sorting by either string or numeric types, depending on the type of the first sorted data obtained from the array.
 If the first data type involved in sorting is `number`, `longint`, `ulongint` or `longdouble`, use numeric sorting, otherwise use string sorting.
 When using numeric values, all data is sorted after being numeric, and when using strings, all data is sorted after stringing.

 When `against` is used to specify a key name, but the array member is not an object, or the specified key name does not exist, the corresponding key value is `undefined`.

-We can use the `by` attribute to specify an external function executor that performs the sorting. like:
+We can use `by` attribute to specify an external function executor that performs the sorting. like:

 ```hvml
      <sort on="$?.regions" by="FUNC: mySort">